LiteObject/Local-AI/README.md

 # How to Run AI Models Locally on Your Computer - Free ChatGPT Alternative

-Tired of paying $20/month for ChatGPT?
-Yeah, me too.
+Tired of paying $ per month for ChatGPT?
 Here's how to run these AI models on your own machine - completely free and private.
 Learn to install and use local AI models like Llama, Qwen, and Phi3 with step-by-step instructions.

 ## Benefits of Running AI Models Locally vs Cloud Services

-Look, I was skeptical at first.
+I was skeptical at first.
 But after using local AI for months, I'm never going back to paid services for most tasks.
 Here's why:

 - **It's actually free** - No subscription fees eating into your budget
 - **Your conversations stay private** - Nothing gets sent to some company's servers